What Is Agile Marketing?

 The core problem wasn't talent or budget—it was velocity misalignment.

-This difficulty is driven by the new reality of "buying by committee."
-The typical purchasing group for a complex solution now involves six to 10 decision-makers, and each comes to the table with four or five pieces of information they’ve gathered independently.
+The new reality of "buying by committee" fuels this challenge.
+The typical purchasing group now involves six to 10 decision-makers.
+Crucially, each decision-maker comes to the table armed with four or five pieces of information gathered on their own.
+That’s potentially 50 different pieces of content and opinions influencing a single deal.

 Agile Marketing Explained (Beyond the Buzzword)